-For four decades, Nina Cortell has represented corporations, public entities and individuals in cases that have put her at the forefront of Texas litigation practice.
-Chambers USA, Chambers & Partners (2016) ranks her as the top appellate lawyer in Texas, with a "star" rating, and Texas Super Lawyers, Thomson Reuters, 2010-2016, ranks her as one of the top 10 lawyers in Texas.
+For more than four decades, Nina Cortell has represented corporations, public entities and individuals in cases that have put her at the forefront of Texas litigation practice.
+Chambers USA, Chambers and Partners, notes her “superlative reputation” and ranks her as the top appellate lawyer in Texas, with a “star” rating (2016-2021).
+Best Lawyers (published by Woodward/White, Inc.) recognizes her as the 2020 “Lawyer of the Year” for bet-the-company litigation in Dallas/Fort Worth.

 Nina also places a high priority on community service.
 She is proud of her role as a co-founder of the Center for Women in Law at the University of Texas School of Law, which is devoted to enhancing the success of women in law and serves as a national resource to convene leaders, generate ideas, and lead change.
 Nina also works actively with the judiciary to improve the judicial process.
 Her current work includes her service on the prestigious Texas Supreme Court Advisory Committee, which is comprised of judges and attorneys from across the state and advises the Court in connection with its rule-making authority.